timbrinded/substrate-api-sidecar/scripts/README.md

 ### Summary

 This script calls the local e2e-tests helper library in order to test the current branch or development environment against a collection of different blocks, across different runtimes.
-It does this for Polkadot, Kusama, and Westend.
+It does this for Polkadot, Kusama, Westend and Karura.

 ### Flags

 `--chain`: This sets the specific chain to run the script against.
-Acceptable values are `['polkadot', 'westend', 'kusama']`.
+Acceptable values are `['polkadot', 'westend', 'kusama', 'karura']`.
 If no chain is selected it will default to run the e2e-tests against all chains.

 `--log-level`: Acceptable values are `['error', 'warn', 'info', 'http', 'verbose', 'debug', 'silly']`.
 This will enable logging in Sidecar.